Annapurna Base Camp Trek

 Cultural Highlights of Annapurna Base Camp Trek

-Annapurna Base Camp Trek is beautified by the cultural aspects of the Gurung and Magar people.
+The cultural aspects of the Gurung and Magar people beautify Annapurna Base Camp Trek.
 Most of the male members of the Gurung and Magar ethnic communities serve in the British and Indian Armies and Police Forces.
 Thus, they are also known as the Brave Gurkhas.
 While visiting this beautiful region, you will meet some Gurkhas, who might share their war experiences with you, too.
-Ulleri Village is the largest Magar settlement area of Annapurna Region.
-This village is known for its 3,000+ stone-paved staircases, well-maintained trails, clean surrounding, and slate-roofed houses.
+Ulleri Village is the largest Magar settlement area of the Annapurna Region.
+This village is known for its 3,000+ stone-paved staircases, well-maintained trails, clean surroundings, and slate-roofed houses.
 The Magar culture, tradition, and lifestyle can be experienced here from very close.

-Ghandruk Village is another attraction of trekking to Annapurna Base Camp (4,13 m).
-Ghandruk is one of the largest Gurung villages of the Annapurna Region.
-Here, you can get the first-hand information about the Gurung culture, tradition, and lifestyle.
-Moreover, you can visit the Gurung Museum to know about the traditional tools and technologies.
+Ghandruk Village is another attraction for trekking to Annapurna Base Camp (4,13 m).
+Ghandruk is one of the largest Gurung villages in the Annapurna Region.
+Here, you can get first-hand information about the Gurung culture, tradition, and lifestyle.
+Moreover, you can visit the Gurung Museum to learn about the traditional tools and technologies.

 Annapurna Base Camp Trek Height

-As there is rise and fall in ABC Trek height, there is less probability for altitude sickness.
+As there is a rise and fall in ABC Trek height, there is less probability of altitude sickness.
 Moreover, you get to take enough rest in the middle of the trek as well.

 Annapurna Sanctuary Trekking Route

 Annapurna Base Camp Trek Route moves gradually uphill and downhill through the Annapurna Conservation Area Project (ACAP).
-Observing the birds and animals playing hide-and-seek in the rhododendron forests, you continue towards the destination.
+Observing the birds and animals playing hide-and-seek in the rhododendron forests, you continue toward the destination.

-Starting from Nayapul nearby Pokhara, ABC Trek Route moves along the Gurung, Magar, Chhetri, and Brahmin villages.
-You will follow the trail by leaving the villages such as Ghorepani, Tadapani, Sinuwa, and Deurali.
+Starting from Nayapul near Pokhara, the ABC Trek Route moves along the Gurung, Magar, Chhetri, and Brahmin villages.
+You will follow the trail by leaving villages such as Ghorepani, Tadapani, Sinuwa, and Deurali.
 After Deurali, it enters into the Annapurna Sanctuary surrounded by the snow-covered mountains and Tibetan Plateau.

-Annapurna Base Camp Trek Route introduces you with the biodiversity, amazing mountain scenery, and culture.
+Annapurna Base Camp Trek Route introduces you to the biodiversity, amazing mountain scenery, and culture.
 Due to the precious rewards, you won’t even know how fast the trek ends!

-As a first-time trekking in Nepal, you need to know about Annapurna Base Camp Trek Difficulty.
+As a first-time trekker in Nepal, you need to know about Annapurna Base Camp Trek Difficulty.
 Knowing the trek difficulty helps you prepare accordingly because well-prepared is half done!
-There are a few important factors that answer to the question: “How difficult is Annapurna Base Camp Trek?”
-Altitude, daily trekking hours, tea houses, food and accommodation determine the difficulty level of a trek.
+There are a few important factors that answer the question: “How difficult is Annapurna Base Camp Trek?”
+Altitude, daily trekking hours, tea houses, food, and accommodation determine the difficulty level of a trek.

-The highest altitude to reach during ABC Trek 15-day itinerary is ABC (4,130 m).
-There is a little chance of altitude sickness that begins as soon as you reach above 2,500 m.
+The highest altitude to reach during ABC Trek's 15-day itinerary is ABC (4,130 m).
+There is little chance of altitude sickness that begins as soon as you reach above 2,500 m.
 However, you can minimize the risk of altitude sickness by following the preventive measures.

 Per day, you have to walk around 5-6 hours along the well-defined trekking trails.
-The Nepal trekking routes of ABC Trek are always in perfect condition.
-The communities of the region are proactive in promoting tourism industry in the Annapurna Region.
+The communities of the region are proactive in promoting the tourism industry in the Annapurna Region.
 ABC Trek is entirely a tea house trekking in Nepal.
-So, you need not worry about finding food and accommodation services while traversing to this region.
+So, you need not worry about finding food and accommodation services while traversing this region.

 Itinerary